 Because the Allied armada required a deep harbor port, the 4th Division was assigned to capture the key port city of Cherbourg, France (above).
 This would allow the Allies to maintain a greater flow of supplies to enter the Cotentin from the sea.
 From there, the 4th continued the drive inland with its fellow American divisions.

-A soldier of the 4th ID shaves in his foxhole outside Cherbourg, France.
+A soldier of the 4th ID shaves in his foxhole outside Cherbourg.

-Following Operation Overlord and the capture of Cherbourg, the 4th became engaged in fierce combat in the hedgerow country of Normandy.
+Following Operation Overlord and the capture of Cherbourg, the 4th became engaged in fierce combat in the hedgerows of Normandy.

 Sgt Mike Ala with Grease Gun, 4th Infantry Division, Hurtgen Forest - 18 November 1944.

-Charles Chibitty was one of several Native American code talkers who served with the 4th.
+Charles Chibitty was one of several Native American code talkers who served with the 4th ID.

 A private of the 4th ID offers his farewell to his wife and child.